linglung/ytdl/README.md

 For full description and all stuffs, just go to the origin repo master : https://github.com/rg3/youtube-dl

 **NOTE**
-This is just a copy of original repository from here: https://github.com/rg3/youtube-dl with a litle modification as **the main purpose is for private usage only**.
-All credits go to the original and all contributors.
+This is just a copy of original repository, a litle modification as **the main purpose is for private usage only**.

 A minor change here such as it supports for searching and downloading YouTube videos based on **FEATURES** filter (creative commons, 4K video and HD).
 Credit goes to Vordep.